|May 27||Guest fishing opens (Memorial Day weekend)|

 |June 29 -July 1||Ramona is closed to fishing, in preparation for the Kids Fishing Contest|

 |Oct 31||Fishing season closes|

-Crystal Springs Trout Farm is experimenting with raising Yellow Rainbow (Palomino) trout.
+Fishing Status - we had a great opening weekend of wonderful weather and excellent fishing at all the lakes.
+Fishermen were catching the Palomino trout we stocked at Nokomis and Letitia.
+Our fish supplier, Crystal Springs Trout Farm is experimenting with raising Yellow Rainbow (Palomino) trout.
 The Palomino are a hybrid rainbow trout that are not a Golden Trout.
 By genetic cross-breeding of rainbows; the Palomino colors will range from light green to yellow.
 The Palomino grow as fast as regular rainbow and seem to be more disease resistant.
-We will stock a few in Letitia and Nokomis this spring and if fishing member feedback is positive, next year's stocking will include additional Palominos with a uniform yellow color.
+If fishing member feedback is positive, next year's stocking will include additional Palominos with a uniform yellow color.

 Shagwa - We kept Shagwa closed this past year and conducted water quality tests at 5 locations every two weeks during the summer through our consultant, Aquatics Associates, Inc. The aerators were left off to help localize the sample results.
 The tests were run on many parameters, but of particular concern is that they showed E.coli was present throughout the summer.
 The level of E. Coli was always well below the State and EPA standard of 126 cfu/100ml, however the level increases from 0-9 in May up to 40 during mid-summer, and then returned to 0-4 by the end of August.
 This indicates the levels increased with cabin usage and that some sewage is entering the lake.
 While this is not at the level to be a human health hazard, it is sufficient to impact the fishery.